 How Do You Unlock Colossus Stellaris?

 The first step to gaining access to a Colossus is unlocking the Colossus Project Ascension Perk.
-The Ascension Perk that must be unlocked is the Colossus Project.
-To unlock it you first need to have three other Ascension Perks unlocked, need to have the technology for a Titan researched, and then need to have an open Ascension Perk slot.
+To unlock it you first need to have three other Ascension Perks unlocked and need to have Titan technology researched.

 Once the Colossus Project Ascension Perk is chosen and you have access to Titans a Special Project will be assigned in the Situation Log.
 The game will give you a notification that your “scientists will engineer one of the largest hull configurations the galaxy has ever known…” and the Colossus Project will become available for research.
 Researching it will stop research on any other Engineering projects and will cost 5,000 research and take about 120 months, depending on how much research capability your empire has.